 The scheme is funded by way of a separate irrevocable trust and the company is expected to make regular contributions to the Trust.
-The fund is managed internally by the company and the assets are invested as per the pattern prescribed under Rule 101 of the IT Rules.
+The fund is managed by the trust and the assets are invested as per the pattern prescribed under Rule 101 of the IT Rules.

 The trustees are responsible for the investment of the assets of the trust as well as the day to day administration of the scheme.
 The asset allocation of the trust is set by the trustees from time to time based on prescribed investment criteria and is also subject to other exposure limitations.
 Administrative expenses of the trust are met by the company.
 The trustees are required to conduct necessary business e.g. approval of Trust's financial statements, review investment performance.
+The Company is exposed to actuarial risk and investment risk with respect to this plan.